zonemaster/zonemaster/docs/specifications/tests/Methods.md

 ### Method 1: Obtain the parent domain

-This Method tries to obain the parent domain from the domain used as input to this Method.
+This Method tries to obtain the parent domain from the domain used as input to this Method.

 1. A recursive SOA-record lookup for the child domain name starting at the